in-person sessions in Texas ~ virtual quantum biofeedback sessions nationwide

 Patterns Often Seen When Recovery Stalls

-• Digestive or metabolic strain, reducing nutrient availability for healing
+• Digestive or metabolic stress affecting nutrient availability

-Because these patterns overlap, recovery stalls can affect multiple areas at once.
+Because these patterns overlap, symptoms often affect several areas of life at the same time.

 Post-Viral Symptoms That Don’t Resolve